Functional Capacity Evaluation (FCE)

 - Feedback about safe manual handling and postures will be provided throughout the assessment to ensure that all tasks are completed in a safe manner.

-- On completion of the assessment our injury management advisor will provide a details report summarizing the results of the assessment, and providing clear recommendations and guidelines.
+- On completion of the assessment our occupational therapist, physiotherapist or exercise physiologist will provide a details report summarizing the results of the assessment, and providing clear recommendations and guidelines.

 What should I wear?